Luis Robert Player Props: White Sox vs. Reds

-On Friday, Luis Robert (.385 on-base percentage in past 10 games, 95 points above season-long percentage) and the Chicago White Sox play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:40 PM ET.
+Luis Robert and his .436 on-base percentage over his past 10 games (132 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Cincinnati Reds and Nick Lodolo on May 6 at 6:40 PM ET.

-In his last game, he went 1-for-4 with a double against the Twins.
+He hit a home run while going 3-for-4 in his last game against the Reds.

 Luis Robert Game Info & Props vs. the Reds